dmcglinn/quant_methods/projects.md

 All R code in the scripts directory must assume that the working directory is the project home directory and all file paths must be relative to the project home directory.
-**Points will be deducted for absolute file paths** as these decrease the portability and readability of code.
+**Points will be deducted for absolute file paths** as these decrease the portability, reproducibility, and readability of code.

-Do not commit very large > 100 MB data files to the git repo.
+Do not add very large > 100 MB data files to the shared drive.
 Instructions for how to download these files or other justifications for why the data are not included with the code are sufficient.

 If the data are not available to reproduce the results then at minimum a representative example portion of the data must be included to provide a means of generating example results.

 The project directory should also contain a `README.md` file that describes (at a minimum):